American Student Assistance: Looking forward

 In 2010, federal legislation ended privately financed, federally guaranteed education loans under the Federal Family Education Loan Program, in favor of Direct Loans originated directly by the federal government.
 Therefore, ASA has guaranteed no new education loans since July 1, 2010.
 The organization continues to fulfill its obligations as a student loan guarantor to the U.S. Department of Education for its remaining FFELP portfolio, which stands at approximately $35 billion and 1.3 million borrowers.

 Additionally, in 2012 ASA launched “SALT,” a financial education membership program that teaches students how to borrow less and more wisely for higher education; how to repay student loans successfully; and how to build better overall financial skills in life.
 ASA's goal with SALT is to revolutionize the way students finance and repay higher education, transforming them from passive financial aid recipients to instead proactive, financially savvy consumers who truly own their student loans and finances.

 ASA is often cited as an expert reference on student loans by national and local media.

 In February 2020, a $1.5 million grant from American Students Assistance was awarded to Skills for Rhode Island's Future for its PrepareRI internship program.
 The announcement was given by Gov. Gina Raimondo at a news conference at the Citizens Bank headquarters.

+In April 2024, American Student Assistance announced its intention to invest $25 million in mission-aligned funds, companies with diverse founders, and in businesses focused on fostering innovation in career-focused education, postsecondary pathways, and workforce development.

+In July 2024, American Student Assistance partnered with Jobs for the Future to create a new center to empower individuals ages 16-24 to navigate education and career pathways after high school by providing access to career resources and opportunities.